 Chasing the Invisible

-Chasing the Invisible, a matter of activism materialises the intangible — a material research that reveals the intricate effects of our mundane actions.
+Chasing the Invisible: is a material research project that reveals the intricate effects of our mundane actions.
 What if you could wear your own toxicity?

 The burning of paraffin candles releases air pollutants known to increase mortality rates.
 Yet, we are rarely conscious of it.
 By giving visibility to these toxins through the capturing and imprinting techniques explained in the manual, accompanied by a toolkit for making your own imprints, and a journal of experimental exploration as references, Chasing the Invisible aims to raise awareness and inspire change.